liuyxpp/XDSY118019/slides/week6_mathematica.md

 1. Given $(x + y + z)^{20}$, find the coefficient of the term $x^4y^{13}z^3$.
    1. Method 1: expand the expression and eyeball the coefficient.
    2. Method 2: google a clever way, use searching keywords such as _mathematica find the coefficient of a term from expansion_.
+   3. Method 3: ask an LLM see whether it can do it.
 2. Solve $3x^3 - 2x + 1 = 0$.
 3. $\int \frac{1}{a + bx^3} dx$ for real $a$ and $b$.
 4. Integrate $\int_0^{\infty} t^{z-1}e^{-t} dt$ for $z=0, \frac{1}{2}, 1, \frac{3}{2}, 2$.